 - (A) The license is amended to authorize activities necessary to begin decommissioning under the decommissioning plan; - (B) After decommissioning activities are complete and the provisions of 10 CFR 20.1403 are in effect under the decommissioning plan, the license may be amended to end authorization of licensed activities.
-The license shall remain in effect for up to five (5) years; and - (C) At the end of the period prescribed in subdivision (1) of this subsection, the commissioner shall decide the effectiveness of the established decommissioning plan.
-If the decommissioning plan has demonstrated the ability to maintain compliance with 10 CFR 20.1403, the license shall be terminated subject to the revisitation provision of 10 CFR 20.1401(c) regarding new evidence of a significant threat to health and safety.
+The license shall remain in effect for up to five years; and - (C) At the end of the period prescribed in subdivision (1) of this subsection, the commissioner shall decide the effectiveness of the established decommissioning plan.
+If the decommissioning plan has demonstrated the ability to maintain compliance with 10 CFR 20.1403, the license will be terminated subject to the revisitation provision of 10 CFR 20.1401(c) regarding new evidence of a significant threat to health and safety.
 Otherwise, the licensee shall be directed by the commissioner to take corrective actions as necessary to conform to 10 CFR 20.1403, and the process shall revert back to subparagraph (B) of this subdivision.

-(3) In each reference to 10 CFR 20.1403 in this subsection, nineteen millirem (19 mrem) or nineteen hundredths millisievert (0.19 mSv)) per year shall be substituted for twenty-five millirem (25 mrem) or twenty-five hundredths millisievert (.25 mSv) in 10 CFR 20.1403(b) and (d)(1)(i)(A).
+(3) In each reference to 10 CFR 20.1403 in this subsection, 19 millirem (0.19 millisievert) per year shall be substituted for 25 millirem (0.25 millisievert) in 10 CFR 20.1403(b) and (d)(1)(i)(A).